 What are the risks for babies with hemangiomas of the skin?

 Most of the time, hemangiomas are harmless.
 But in about some cases, the growths will ulcerate or form sores, which can be extremely painful for babies.
 Ulcerations can appear anywhere, but high-risk sites include the lips, the neck, the diaper area, the lower back, and folds such as the armpit.
-Hemangiomas in the diaper area have about a higher of developing an ulcer.

 Once a baby with an infantile hemangioma gets an ulcer, it’s sure to leave a scar.
 If it is on a cosmetically sensitive area, such as the face, a scar left behind after the hemangioma shrinks may leave a permanent mark.
 The high-risk areas for scarring are the lip, nose, ear, cheek, forehead, or eyelid.